goto40/cpp_with_webui/README.md

 ### WebUI

 Note: to get full vscode support while editing you should open this folder in an own vscode instance.
 You can `npm run dev` and connect to a separately running C++ backend.
+You can also connect multiple times to the C++ server.

 * Dependencies: Typescript, Svelte 5
 * main entry point: [Simple.svelte](./ui/src/lib/Simple.svelte)